Skip to content

 Stourhead, Wiltshire

-Dogs are welcome across Stourhead’s countryside areas all year round.
-They can also come for walks in the landscape gardens at certain times.
-Try the five-mile walk that takes you up through woodlands to King Alfred’s Tower, believed to mark the site where Alfred the Great rallied his troops in 878.
-Then relax afterwards in the visitor reception café's outdoor area, or in the Spread Eagle Inn courtyard.
-Water bowls are on hand for thirsty dogs – just let one of the team members know if any need topping up.Explore Stourhead on four paws
+Dogs are welcome on Stourhead’s wider estate all year round and can explore the gardens at certain times.
+Try the five-mile walk through woodlands to King Alfred’s Tower, where Alfred the Great is said to have rallied his troops in 878.
+Relax afterwards in the visitor reception café's outdoor area, or the Spread Eagle Inn courtyard.
+There are water bowls for thirsty dogs.Explore Stourhead with your dog

 Trelissick, Cornwall

 The Trelissick estate has miles of woodland and open parkland walks for dogs and their owners to explore.
-A four-mile route follows the River Fal for part of its length, offering scenic views over the estuary.
-Head to the café afterwards for a cuppa and slice of homemade cake, and some homemade dog biscuits.
-The outside courtyard area is dog-friendly, with water bowls and sheltered seating.Discover Trelissick with your trusty companion
+A four-mile route follows the River Fal, with scenic views over the estuary.
+Head to the café afterwards for a warm drink and slice of cake, and some homemade dog biscuits.
+The outside courtyard area is dog-friendly, with water bowls and sheltered seating.Explore Trelissick with your dog

 Wallington, Northumberland